termux/termux-gui/Protocol.md

 - action: one of "up", "down", "pointer_up", "pointer_down", "cancel", "move", corresponding to [MotionEvent values](https://developer.android.com/reference/android/view/MotionEvent#constants_1) for ACTION_DOWN etc.
 - index: for "pointer_up" and "pointer_down" this is the index of the pointer removed/added.
 - time: The time of the event in milliseconds since boot excluding sleep.
 Use this when checking for gestures or other time-sensitive things.
-- pointers: An array of pointer data objects, each containing:
+- pointers: An array of arrays of pointer data objects.
+The first dimension is for grouping multiple move events together.
+The second dimension is for the pointer positions in each event.
+The elements in the array are:
   - x, y: The coordinates of the pointer inside the View (not in the window).
 For ImageView, these are the coordinates of the pixel in the displayed image or buffer, so you don't need to convert the position yourself.
   - id: The pointer id.
 This stays consistent for each pointer in the frame between "up" and "down" events